nno24/javascript-p02/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits
-1. My Codeinstitute mentor for contructive support during the project.
+1. Nikolay Cranner's artwork and media/music.
-2. Nikolay Cranner's artwork and media/music.
+2. Friends and family for critical feedback during review.
-3. Friends and family for critical feedback during review.
+3. Coding ideas on how to validate input fields for the contact form [here](https://www.w3schools.com/js/js_validation.asp)

 ### Code